theEast17/Node.js-E-book-Backend/readme.md

         so we are using here typsScript so we need it for configure with it because express understand pure js so we need to install types module for it.

----- how to setup exoress?
+---- how to setup express?
       src->app.ts
         import express -> const app=express() -> export app
       server.ts